neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 interquartile ranges (median $\pm$ s.d.).[^Hu-Hoekstra-2017]
 :::

-::::{margin} Gene-Phenotype trends (Figure 61).
+::::{margin} Gene-Phenotype trends (Figure 57).
 See original for detail.
 :::{image} /images/gene-phenotype-trends.png
 :::
 ::::

-***Q8: Based on the data in Figure 65, the phenotypic variation in burrowing behavior among the BC generation is [ GREATER / LESS ] (select one choice) the parental generation?***
+***Q8: Based on the data in Figure 61, the phenotypic variation in burrowing behavior among the BC generation is [ GREATER / LESS ] the parental generation? (select one choice)***

-***Q9: Based on the data in Figure 65, would you conclude that burrowing behavior has a monogenic or polygenic architecture?
-Use the model in Figure 61 to explain your reasoning.***
+***Q9: Based on the data in Figure 61, would you conclude that burrowing behavior has a monogenic or polygenic architecture?
+Use the model in Figure 57 to explain your reasoning.***

 **Table 1**: *Correlations in backcross mice among two measures of entrance tunnel length (max and average) and the presence of an escape tunnel, where -1: anticorrelated, 0: uncorrelated, and 1: positively correlated*